asdmnf/4th-ZezO_Template-Z3/README.md

 * BOOTSTRAP

 ### `Property`
-El-Zero Template.\
+El-Zero Template.
-> but not identical, i always try to apply idea before watching it.
+> not identical, i always try to apply idea before watching it.